mobify/ui-kit/README.md

 # Progressive Mobile UI Kits

-The **Progressive Mobile UI Kits** are design collections of components used in Mobify's products, allowing designers to quickly and efficiently create mockups for their projects.
-The kits also maintain parity with the code components, so building designs based on the kits is easier for developers too.
+The **Progressive Mobile UI Kits** are Sketch files containing defaults of all the components used in Mobify's products.
+Using the kits allows designers to quickly and efficiently create mockups for their projects, and helps developers leverage the SDK for their builds, as the kits maintain parity with the code components.

 ## Table of Contents